 In Stephen King's The Green Mile, it's not the epilogue, but near the end, during John Coffey's execution where Paul describes the eventual fate of his friends.

-The "Finale" of George Eliot's Middlemarch, in which we discover that Dorothea marries Ron, and Fred and Mary call their children Snape and Dumbledore... er, or something like that.
-It brings us up-to-date on the forty years or so between the end of the main book, and the time of writing, anyway.
+The "Finale" of George Eliot's Middlemarch: Dorothea marries Ron, and Fred and Mary call their children Snape and Dumbledore... er, or something like that.
+It brings the reader up-to-date on the forty years or so between the end of the main book, and the time of writing, anyway.